josebringas/Gesture-driven-particles-animation-inside-Unreal-Engine-5/README.md

 ![2025-04-1512-18-00-ezgif com-video-to-gif-converter (1)](https://github.com/user-attachments/assets/88c37293-cfb6-4d82-9c25-577db7151d4f)

 So, based on these actions can you guess what I'm trying to do?
+For the image below, I added a built-in UE5 function to capture sound, get a numerical amplitude value of it and use it to change the number of spawned particles emiited at a time.

 ![2025-04-0914-30-47-ezgif com-video-to-gif-converter (1)](https://github.com/user-attachments/assets/08ac0741-436c-47ca-8433-d23388ea6d57)